Kasbah du Toubkal

 Rooms

-The Kasbah offers a vast range of accommodation options, from simple Berber Salons (split-level dorms for 3-12) to private guestrooms with hot showers and spectacular little balconies.
-In between the two, price-wise, are the rooms at Dar Imlil, a convenient and comfy guesthouse down in Imlil village.
+The Kasbah offers private guestrooms with hot showers and spectacular little balconies.
+For something simpler and more affordable there are rooms at Dar Imlil, a convenient and comfy guesthouse down in Imlil village.

 Given the choice, we'd go for a private guestroom - even the Standard Rooms are lovely, and 2 of them are tucked away in the rooftop towers.
 No effort has been spared to make your stay more comfortable - within the parameters of sustainability and loyalty to Berber tradition, of course.
 Hot showers come from a local spring heated by gas bottles brought up on muleback.
 Games and books have kindly been lugged up here so that you don’t have to bring them.
 Warm sheets and blankets cover the beds, which can be arranged as doubles or twins.
 The one distinctly foreign touch is a kettle with sachets of Nescafe and tea, in case you need a break from the addictive mint brew.